 5 Common diarrhea symptoms

 Diarrhea can be caused by a number of things.
 Sometimes it can be caused by a viral or bacterial infection, and other times, the food you ate just doesn’t sit well with your stomach.
 There are also cases wherein certain types of medication can trigger diarrhea.
+However, most cases of diarrhea do not require the identification of the cause when the condition goes away without medical intervention.

 Because there are so many different causes of diarrhea, the symptoms can also vary depending on the cause.
 However, there are 5 common symptoms that should let you know if you’re having diarrhea or not.